swang8/virtualenv_quickstart/README.md

         source /usr/local/bin/virtualenvwrapper.sh
     else
         echo "Could not find file /usr/local/bin/virtualenvwrapper.sh.
-Install virtualenvwrapper, or fix path." fi
+Install virtualenvwrapper, or fix path." echo "run 'find / -name "*virtualenvwrapper.sh" 2> /dev/null' to search for it." fi

 Restart your terminal.

 You're done!

+## help finding virtualenvwrapper.sh
+if you can't find the installation script, you can run

+	find / -name "*virtualenvwrapper.sh" 2> /dev/null

+Mac users will likely have to do this

 ## example usage